dominicparga/howto/raspberry.md

   # install letsencrypt to create a certificate
   sudo apt install letsencrypt

+  # enable needed modules in apache2
+  # ssl for encryption (https)
+  sudo a2enmod ssl
+  # for HSTS
+  sudo a2enmod headers

   # this timer will renew your certificates automatically
   sudo systemctl status certbot.timer